Dolly Johnson Antique and Art Show

+Annual antique and art show in Fort Worth, Texas, U.S.

 The Dolly Johnson Antique and Art Show, also called The Dolly Show, founded in 1963 by Dolly Johnson in Fort Worth, Texas, was a large annual antiques show held for nearly 50 years at the Will Rogers Memorial Center in Fort Worth's Cultural District.
 Johnson got her start driving across the country in a car she called "Uncle Sam" and it claimed to be the oldest antique show in the South West.

 In 2009, the show was bought by Jan Orr-Harter and renamed The Fort Show of Antiques and Art.
 In 2020 the show was acquired by Luxe Events and further rebranded as the Fort Worth Show of Antiques, Art & Jewelry.